jhpyle/docassemble/_docs/functions.md

 * `the('apple')` returns `the apple`.

-Note that unlike other functions in [`docassemble.base.util`], these functions are *not* available for use within interviews.
+Note that unlike other functions in [`docassemble.base.util`], these functions are *not* available for use within DALang.
 If you do:

 {% highlight yaml %}
 modules: